 Informed Consumers Are Empowered Buyers

 Technology and consumers’ willingness to share information and opinions has dramatically influenced buyer behavior in recent years.
 However, the nature and pace continues to evolve.
 Consider the following examples:

 - Showrooming.
 A related phenomenon is “showrooming.”
 You may not know the term, but you’ve likely done it — that is, visited a local brick-and-mortar store, such as Best Buy or Wal-Mart, to inspect and compare items in person but then made your purchase from an online vendor, such as Amazon.com.
+Want to prevent showrooming?
 To effectively combat showrooming, retailers need to be creative and innovative to go beyond educating and displaying goods for customers to make the sale.

 - Social media.
 One might credit Craigslist with starting this tide of empowering consumers.
 Begun as an e-mail distribution list among friends back in 1995, the concept of rating and sharing consumer experiences, reviews, and recommendations got the ball rolling.
 Fast forward to today and how social media platforms such as Facebook, Twitter, and Pinterest enable consumers to share and research product info on their smartphones and other devices.

 - Competition.
 One more factor that tips the scales in favor of the consumer is competition.
 Yes, some customers are brand loyal, as in the Ford example above, but for the right price or experience, loyalties can be broken.
 Very few businesses enjoy a monopoly and should therefore not rest on their laurels.
 The “What have you done for me lately?” mentality sounds harsh, but it is prudent, especially in business.
 You’d be wrong as a buyer of business services not to evaluate other options — this keeps your vendors honest and on their toes to provide the best product at competitive prices and with the right level of service.